Exemplar-Free Continual Learning for State Space Models: Discussion and Conclusion

+\textbf{Limitations.} Inf-SSM utilizes the fact that mainstream SSMs~\cite{gu2022parameterizationS4D, gu2023mamba, zhu2024VIM, liu2025vmamba} have $\mA$ as a diagonal matrix.
+While a general $\mA$ will prohibit the computational shortcut described in \cref{eqn:sylv_O_inf_diag}, Inf-SSM \textbf{remains valid} for general $\mA$ as the observability Gramians can still be computed using the general Sylvester equation formulation described in \cref{def:sylvester}.
+Thus, the diagonal assumption is not essential for Inf-SSM, but a design choice of the mainstream SSMs' architecture that enables faster computation.\\

-We propose Inf-SSM to enable SSMs to learn from sequential tasks while preserving their prior knowledge without the need for previous task distributions.
-We constrain model updates by regularizing their extended observability subspace - a trajectory that captures the evolution of SSM representations to retain the model's knowledge while remaining faithful to the structure of SSMs.
+\textbf{Conclusion.} We propose Inf-SSM to enable SSMs to learn from sequential tasks while preserving their prior knowledge without the need for previous task distributions.
+We constrain model updates by regularizing their extended observability subspace to retain the model's knowledge while remaining faithful to the structure of SSMs.
 This is made possible by overcoming computational challenges for distances on the infinite Grassmannian.
-Beyond CL, Inf-SSM holds promise for broader applications in machine learning, particularly in knowledge distillation and model compression.
-Future work may explore Grassmannian-based distances by integrating them with Schubert Varieties~\cite{ye2016schubert} and kernel methods~\cite{huang2017efficient} within a Reproducing Kernel Hilbert Space, potentially expanding its applicability.
+Beyond CL, Inf-SSM holds promise for broader applications.
+Future work may utilize Inf-SSM in knowledge distillation and model compression by integrating it with Schubert Varieties~\cite{ye2016schubert} to handle varying dimensionalities and kernel methods~\cite{huang2017efficient} within a Reproducing Kernel Hilbert Space for richer representations, potentially expanding its applicability.

 {

 }